 Julian's research project will produce as its outputs: a review of recent LCAs of hydrogen; a review of the most promising hydrogen technologies; a detailed consequential LCA of hydrogen production, storage and delivery (cradle to station); and an online decision support tool that shows costs and benefits (financial and environmental) for a range of hydrogen pathways under user-selected economic and technological scenarios.

-This project will harness new topology electrode nanomaterials developed in our laboratory, for applications in fuel cells used in transportation.
+Nina's project will harness new topology electrode nanomaterials developed in our laboratory, for applications in fuel cells used in transportation.
 Their unique nanostructures give enhanced reactivity and stability compared with nanoparticles currently used.
 The technology is “platform agnostic” in terms of fuel, with properties and reactions common to a range of fuel cells.
-This project will explore their use in fuel cell reactions and devices, bridging the gap from preliminary data to real world applications and commercialisation.
+Nina's project will explore their use in fuel cell reactions and devices, bridging the gap from preliminary data to real world applications and commercialisation.

 Electric Vehicles are key to reducing carbon emissions.
 While rechargeable batteries are likely to be the main technology for cars, there are long-distance applications (boats, planes, lorries, trains) for which the energy density by weight of batteries is too low, and alternatives are required.
 Fuel cells overcome this problem.
 In a fuel cell, electricity is generated by an electrochemical reaction between a fuel and oxygen.
 Powering vehicles in this way uses 50% less fuel than a combustion engine, and the energy density of typical fuels is tens of times greater than that of lithium ion batteries, whether by weight or volume.
 [1,2] However, wider commercialisation of fuel cells is currently limited by catalyst performance, cost and stability.